MaxineInSECDIV/MaxineInSECDIV/README.md

 - 👋 Hi, I’m Maxine @MaxineInSECDIV
-- 👀 I’m interested in freediving and outdoor activities
+- 👀 I’m interested in freediving and outdoor activities, and now I start an insane idea to chase a chance to change my world.
 - 📫 YOU can reach me with my email : maxine@secdiv.com.tw
-- ✨ Have a good day!!!
+- ✨ Have a good day!!!Let's work hard and play more hard!!

 <!---
 MaxineInSECDIV/MaxineInSECDIV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.